coder-molok/ctxt/doc/Manual.md

   Get in example a mail you use to send to acquaintances for greetings, you have to "copy and past" the same text and substitute only the recipient name and the date.
-  In this case a tamplate can help you to create the correct text each time.
+  In this case a template can help you to create the correct text each time.

   However, CTXT is more and more powerfull!